Digital-Controllers/website/docs/contributing.md

 Here's a brief summary of each category's intended purpose and outcome for the reader.

 **General Knowledge**

 Anything under this section should be considered a fundemental element of air traffic control.
 The reader should be able to get a basic grasp on the concept of vectors, clearances and their limits, VFR/IFR, meteorology, radiotelephony standards, etc.
 If something feels like it fits better in a specialised category, place it there instead.
 For instance, a guide on structuring IFR clearances should be placed in *Ground*, whereas an explanation of what IFR is should be placed in *General Knowledge*.

 In brief, use this section to teach a controller everything they need to know before learning about a specific position.

 **Ground**

 This category encompasses VFR/IFR clearances and taxi clearances.
 Controllers should gain a good understanding of providing VFR and IFR clearances, and should know how to communicate that clearance to Tower or an applicable Radar controller, depending on what the next highest position is.

 **Tower**

 This category encompasses radar separation, basic IFR approaches, standard departures, runway crossings, visual circuits and missed approach procedures.
 The reader should understand how to manage traffic safely and efficiently, the caveats associated with a non-precision approach, minima and how to manage their workload safely.

 **Approach/Departure**

 Advanced topics can be explored in this category (though more so in the Area Control cateory.)
 The reader is assumed to have a good general knowledge of ATC procedures by now, so expanding on the various approach types available to a pilot is a good idea.
 The Approach controller should have a good understanding of PAR/APV approaches.
 The reader should understand how to issue radar vectors effectively, taking into account winds and pilot reaction times.
 The reader should be able to communicate rapidly with Tower, and to manage emergencies.
 It is likely that the workload for an Approach controller is far higher than a Tower controller, particularly if a Tower controller isn't available to alleviate any pressure, so brevity should be consistent and refined as set out by ICAO.
 The reader should also understand how VFR traffic act in an aerodrome's FRZ, understand different types of airspace and monitor for potential conflicts.
 As the final station before a handoff to a TAC C2 agency, the reader should be familiarised with the basic roles of a GCI.
 They should understand how to communicate handoffs effectively and alleviate a GCI's workload by managing emergency traffic.

 *This Formatting Guide is not final, and is subject to change.
-Feel free to make your own amendments, but please contact me (Quantify#8384 on Discord) beforehand.*
+Feel free to make your own amendments, but please contact Quantify#8384 on Discord beforehand.*